16 Båstad - Hovs hallar

 Degree of difficulty

-By the harbour, there is a tennis centre and a couple of blocks further on, a tennis museum.
-In the 1930s and 1940s, Båstad was synonymous with tennis around the world, and internationally renowned tennis stars such as Björn Borg, Mats Wilander and Stefan Edberg have all played here.
+At the harbour, you walk past tennis facilities and a couple of blocks away there is a tennis museum.
+In the 1930s and 40s, Båstad became a tennis attraction to the outside world and class players such as Borg, Wilander and Edberg have all shown themselves here.
+The city of Båstad is also associated with weaver Märta Måås-Fjetterström and slippers.

 - Storslagna vyer